Senna lindheimeriana

 Senna lindheimeriana, the velvet leaf senna, is a species of flowering plant in the family Fabaceae.
 It is native to the US states of Arizona, New Mexico, and Texas, and to eastern Mexico.
 A perennial typically 1.5 m tall, it is hardy to USDA zone 8a, and is recommended for xeriscaping and for feeding birds, butterflies and bumblebees.
 It is thought to be lethally toxic to livestock, but is so foul-smelling and unpalatable that only starving mammals will consume it.

+Senna lindheimeriana was named after German botanist Ferdinand Lindheimer.